nhsconnect/gpconnect/pages/appointments/appointments_design.md

 When searching for diaries, the results will be:

-- Unlimited based on any time span provided as part of the search.
+- Unlimited based on any timespan provided as part of the search.
 - <span class="label label-success">SELECTED</span> Always be limited to a pre-defined maximum time period.

-{% include note.html content="A 2 week window was agreed with system suppliers as a reasonable trade off between performance and usefulness initially, with the team seeking feedback from wider industry." %}
+{% include note.html content="A 2-week window was agreed with system suppliers as a reasonable trade-off between performance and usefulness initially, with the team seeking feedback from wider industry." %}

 ## Do we need to use the 'AppointmentResponse' resource? ##

-As per the suggested FHIR workflow in the [FHIR Appointment](https://www.hl7.org/fhir/STU3/appointment.html) should the booking of an appointment utilise the 'AppointmentResponse' FHIR resource, or are HTTP response codes sufficient for GP Connect use cases?
+As per the suggested FHIR workflow in the [FHIR Appointment](https://www.hl7.org/fhir/STU3/appointment.html) should the booking of an appointment utilise the 'AppointmentResponse' FHIR resource or are HTTP response codes sufficient for GP Connect use cases?

 - AppointmentResponse resource will be provided in response to a booking request.
 - <span class="label label-success">SELECTED</span> HTTP codes will be used to convey success/failure of a booking request.